mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 * **[!UICONTROL Impressions]**: total number of web experiences delivered to all users.

-* **[!UICONTROL Click rate]**: percentage of visitors who interacted with the various elements on your web pages.
+* **[!UICONTROL Interaction rate]**: percentage of engagements with your Web page.
+This includes any actions taken by the users, such as clicks or any other interactions.

-The **[!UICONTROL Web summary]** graph shows the evolution of your web experiences (impressions, unique impressions and clicks) for the concerned period.
+The **[!UICONTROL Web summary]** graph shows the evolution of your web experiences (impressions, unique impressions and interactions) for the concerned period.

-The **[!UICONTROL Clicks by element]** table details the main information relative to your visitors' engagement with the various elements on your web pages.
+The **[!UICONTROL Interactions by element]** table details the main information relative to your visitors' engagement with the various elements on your web pages.
 +++

 ## Additional resources